zhangchonglab/sgRNA-cleavage-activity-prediction/README.md

 ### Step 2：Prepare the necessary files.
 All these files (or subdirectories) should be organized under a common working directory together with the all .py scripts.
 Please check the example files post at GitHub, which are described as below.

+#### File 1: fasta file of DNA target sequences (see example_sgRNA.fasta)
+The fasta file contains the target DNA sequences with N<sub>4</sub>N<sub>20</sub>NGGN<sub>3</sub> format (N = A, T, C, G).

+#### File 2: configure file (see example_configure.txt)
+The configure file is used to set all the necessary parameters and tell the program where to find necessary files.
+This file is in a two-column format using colon (:) as delimiter.
+Each line starts with one word (name of one parameter) separated with the following (setting of this parameter) by a colon delimiter.
+We describe each parameter as below.

+**targetFasta**: The location of the abovementioned fasta file of DNA target sequences.

+**model**: This software provides two options to choose a model to predict sgRNA activity, "Cas9" and "eSpCas9".
+For the details, please read our paper.
+Briefly, "Cas9" refers to the wild type Cas9 nuclease, which is currently most widely used in CRISPR/Cas genome editing.
+By contrast, "eSpCas9" is a off-target-reducing mutant of "Cas9" with three amino acid mutations.

+**normalization**: Because we use Z score of the original dataset to train the model, hence the output for each sgRNA is a real number typically located between (-100, 100).

+**prefix**: prefix used for naming of all output files, keep it simple.
+For example, "myprediction" is fine.